Data Programming

 Edit and adjust Labeling Functions

-Removing the labeling function can be done in two ways, delete one by one or delete multiple at once.
-Select one or multiple labeling functions via the check box and click on the ‘Delete’ button.
+3. Removing the labeling function can be done in two ways, delete one by one or delete multiple at once.
+Select one or multiple labeling functions via the checkbox and click Delete.

-Delete one by one Delete multiple at once There will be a confirmation pop-up to confirm the “deletion” of the project.
-After you click OK, the selected projects will be deleted.
+4. There will be a confirmation dialog to confirm the deletion.
+After you click OK, the selected labeling functions will be deleted.

-Use a toggle which inlines with the labeling function to activate/inactivate the labeling function for prediction.
+5. Use a toggle which inlines with the labeling function to activate or inactivate the labeling function for prediction.

 Build Labeling Functions in detail